-Reflecting on 20 Years and Looking Ahead
+Reflecting on 20 Years in Travel PR and Looking Ahead

 2020 is a significant year for The Brandman Agency as it marks 20 years since our launch in a small New York City office space in what is now called NoMad.
-Two decades and four international offices later (one still in NoMad), we are grateful to be able to continue to build a prestigious network of clients and a global team of dedicated and passionate people.
-Recognizing that one of the reasons for our continued success is our ability to keep a finger on the pulse in this ever-changing industry, we are taking this significant year as an opportunity to see what a new decade could bring for the PR, digital and travel industries.
+Two decades and four international offices later (one still in NoMad), we are grateful to be able to continue to build a prestigious network of clients and a global PR team of dedicated and passionate professionals.
+Recognizing that one of the reasons for our continued success in travel PR is our ability to keep a finger on the pulse in this ever-changing industry, we are taking this significant year as an opportunity to see what a new decade could bring for the hospitality PR, digital and travel industries.
 While it’s fun to reflect on years past and remember the days of faxing press releases and thumbing through hard-copy media directories (I know it’s hard to imagine), it’s important to always look ahead and remain agile.
 This brings us to some of our key industry forecasts for the decade ahead.

-In today’s changing media landscape, the nature of PR will continue to evolve as we move into the next decade.
+In today’s changing media landscape, the nature of travel PR will continue to evolve as we move into the next decade.
 Gone are the days of straightforward press release distribution and cookie-cutter pitching.
-The ever-expanding digital world we find ourselves in makes it crucial for PR agencies to implement fully integrated communications campaigns that build multiple layers of engagement and creativity for their clients.
+The ever-expanding digital world we find ourselves in makes it crucial for top travel PR agencies to implement fully integrated communications campaigns that build multiple layers of engagement and creativity for their clients.

 Incorporating a comprehensive digital strategy adds valuable layers to a communications campaign, ensuring that any creative initiative undertaken by a brand has opportunities to be amplified on social media and other digital platforms (i.e. podcasts, blogs and microsites, e-newsletters, mobile apps, etc.) through both owned and earned channels.
-Lining up a partnership with a likeminded brand is great, but the key to a successful collaboration these days is making sure the partnership is leveraged through all available digital channels on both sides—and working in tandem with PR and media relations efforts—to ensure maximum potential awareness and exposure for the brands.
+Lining up a brand partnership is great, but the key to a successful collaboration these days is making sure the partnership is leveraged through all available digital channels on both sides—and working in tandem with PR and media relations efforts—to ensure maximum potential awareness and exposure for the brands.

 Slow and Undiscovered Tourism